 The programme is block delivered and there are several entry points throughout the year.
 Students will take the modules below in a sequence dependent on their start date.

 The course is delivered in four blocks of intensive study periods.
 For each block, you study a single module for a 6-week period.
 Face-to-face teaching is delivered on campus for 6 hours each week.
-In addition, you will attend the taught element of the Business Innovation Programme each Wednesday afternoon during the 6-week blocks.
+In addition, you will attend the taught element of the Industry Collaboration Project each Wednesday afternoon during the 6-week blocks.
 During this period, you will also undertake independent study in your own time with online support through the University’s virtual learning environment, Blackboard.

 Part time students study alternate modules (one module on, one module off) to complete their degree in two years.